akashchendayad/url_shortener/README.md

 7. Rename project folder to 'url_shortener' (you can name it whatever you want).

 8. By typing 'http://localhost/url_shortener/' into the address bar, the home page will load.

+9. The working demo of the project can be found here http://akashchendayad.c1.biz/url_shortener/